sahil-kishor/Netflix-Movies-and-Tv-Series-Clustering/README.md

 ## Tasks Performed:

-1. Importing Data :- Imported daset into Google Colab notebook and converted in into a Pandas dataframe using Pandas Library
+1. Importing Data :- Imported dataset into Google Colab notebook and converted in into a Pandas dataframe using Pandas Library

 2. Data Cleaning :- Handling null values, duplicate data and changed column datatypes.
 The column 'director' had 30% of null values followed by 'cast' with 9%, 'coutry' with 6.51%, 'date added' with 0.13% and 'rating' column with 0.09% of null values which were replaced or imputed or dropped as per the requirement.
 There were no noticeable Duplicate values.